• Invest

 • The account holder’s signature has to be affixed as per the signature recorded in the Kotak Securities demat account.

-Once, you have filled the DIS, you’ll need to submit it at a Kotak Securities branch.
+Once you have filled in the DIS, you will need to submit it at the Kotak Securities branch.
 Scanned copies of DIS will not be executed.
-We will fill the instruction reference number and execution date once the DIS is executed.
+We will fill in the instruction reference number and execution date once the DIS is executed.

 • Step 2: The broker will forward the DIS form to the Depository.